home-assistant/developers.home-assistant/blog/2023-10-29-service-exceptions-and-translations.md

 ## Translation support for Exceptions

-The `HomeAssistantError` exception and its sub classes, including `ServiceValidationError`, now accept a translation key to allow localization.
+The `HomeAssistantError` exception and its subclasses, including `ServiceValidationError`, now accept a translation key to allow localization.
 [Read more](/docs/internationalization/core/#exceptions).
 The translation key will be used in cases where the frontend receives information about the exception.

 ### Background